cse-sim/cse/doc/src/records/pvarray.md

   ------------------------------------------------------------------
   **Units** **Legal Range** **Default** **Required**     **Variability**
   --------- --------------- ----------- ---------------- ---------------
-  ft         unrestricted     *none*      9, 12, 15, 18,      constant
+  ft         unrestricted    no polygon   9, 12, 15, 18,      constant
                                           21, 24, 27, 30,
                                           33, or 36
                                           values
   ------------------------------------------------------------------

   **pvMounting=*choice***

-  Specified mounting location of this PVARRAY.  pvMounting=Site indicates the array position is not altered by building rotation via bldgAzm, while PVARRAYs with pvMounting=Building are assumed to rotate with the building.
+  Specified mounting location of this PVARRAY.  pvMounting=Site indicates the array position is not altered by building rotation via Top bldgAzm, while PVARRAYs with pvMounting=Building are assumed to rotate with the building.

   **Units**   **Legal Range**        **Default**   **Required**   **Variability**
   ----------- ---------------------- ------------- -------------- -----------------